dojo/docs/dojo/NodeList.rst

 The full list of methods that are mapped in this way are: ``onblur``, ``onfocus``, ``onchange``, ``onclick``, ``onerror``, ``onkeydown``, ``onkeypress``, ``onkeyup``, ``onload``, ``onmousedown``, ``onmouseenter``, ``onmouseleave``, ``onmousemove``, ``onmouseout``, ``onmouseover``, ``onmouseup``, and ``onsubmit``.

-It is also possible to manipulate the scope of the callback, just as `dojo.connect <dojo/connect>`_ would:
+It is also possible to manipulate the scope of the callback, just as :ref:`dojo.connect <dojo/connect>` would:

 [ V1.7+ AMD ]